ClementFelipe/samples-kubernetes/README.md

-# samples-kubernetes
+# Kubernetes samples
-Samples of kubernetes concepts
+Samples of kubernetes concepts and local installation.